NORDIC STOCKS - Factors to watch on April 12

 Several banks and brokers have cut their price targets on the shares in the cellphone maker, following the Finnish firm's warning of losses a day earlier.

-Nomura cut its target to 3.20 euros from 4 euros, UBS cut its target to 3.20 euros from 4.10 euros, while Baird and Canaccord Genuity, both cut their target to $4 from $5.
-All four have a neutral rating on the stock.
+Nomura cut its target to 3.20 euros from 4 euros, while Baird and Canaccord Genuity, both cut their target to $4 from $5.
+All three have a neutral rating on the stock.

 For more on the company, click on